styfle/Basic-Wars/readme.md

 * Add multiple menus to select players/map/etc.
 * Add a buy view so players can buy their units
 * Implement simple movement and attack
+* Implement game logic such as rotating turns, for move and attack

 Beta Testing
 ------------
-If you would like to try out Basic Wars, you need the to first install the JDK so you can comiple the source code.
+If you would like to try out Basic Wars you can download the latest release on the "download page":https://github.com/styfle/Basic-Wars/downloads and look for the biggest revision number (or newest date).

+For the bleeding edge code, you must first install the JDK so you can comiple the source code.
 To compile, first navigate to the source folder and run this command:

     javac *.java